-The Romanian section of the envisaged new European gas corridor Bulgaria-Romania-Hungary-Austria (BRUA) is currently developed by Transgaz.
-The Ministry of Energy already issued the building permit for BRUA on 27 February 2017.
+The Romanian section of the envisaged new European gas corridor Bulgaria- Romania - Hungary -Austria (BRUA) is currently developed by Transgaz with a proposed completion date of 31 December 2019.

 Transgaz received financing from the European Union for the construction of the Romanian section of BRUA, the pipeline being envisaged to improve the country's interconnections with its neighbours, but also to enable the transportation of the gas extracted from the Black Sea.